A determinantal formula for cluster variables in cluster algebras from surfaces: Acknowledegments

 The author received support from Daniel Labardini Fragoso's grant UNAM-PAPIIT-IN109824.
-This work was presented at the first meeting of the project "cluster algebras and related topics" financed by bando Galileo 2024- G24-215 and held at the department S.B.A.I. of Sapienza-Università di Roma in June 2024.
-I thank the participants, in particular Giovanni Cerulli Irelli, Pierre-Guy Plamondon and Ralf Schiffler for valuable comments.
-The author is grateful to Giovanni Cerulli Irelli and Salvatore Stella for their hospitality.
+This work was presented at the first meeting of the project ``Cluster algebras and related topics" financed by bando Galileo 2024- G24-215 and held at the department S.B.A.I. of Sapienza-Università di Roma in June 2024.
+The author thanks the participants, in particular Giovanni Cerulli Irelli, Pierre-Guy Plamondon and Ralf Schiffler for valuable comments, as well as Daniel Labardini-Fragoso for his kind support and encouragement.
+The author is grateful to Giovanni Cerulli Irelli and Salvatore Stella for their hospitality, and to Jon Wilson for his kind comments on a previous draft.